kentv0/academic-projects/README.md

     a >> b = 0000001
     ```
 ### Assignment Operators
+* The following table shows all assignment operators supported by Java
     | Operator | Description                                                              | Example                              |
     |:--------:|:-------------------------------------------------------------------------|:-------------------------------------|
     | ```=```  | Assign right operand to left operand                                     | ```a = b```                          |